i-mobility/assets/README.md

 ## Notes
 - For `definitions.json` the order of the `transport` list matters since clients use this order to determine which icon to show for stations.
+- Translations that should be pulled into the bundle need to have the `remoteassets` tag added.

 ## Releasing